ishwar1999/MiniProject/1_Requirements/README.md

 ### How:
 The problem was known because of the inconvinience caused to store student information in large scale there can be loss of record, destructon of record etc.

-Detail requirements
+## Detail requirements
-High Level Requirements:
+### High Level Requirements:

-ID	DESCRIPTION	STATUS
-S1	User shall be able to add student records	Implemented S2	User shall be able to modify student records	Implemented S3	User shall be able to search student records	Implemented S4	User shall be able to delete student records	Implemented Low level Requirements:
-ID	DESCRIPTION	Reference ID	STATUS
+1. User will be given permission to add number of student -> Implemented
+2. User will be given permission to add records -> Implemented
+3. User  will be given permission to modify records	-> Implemented
+4. User  will be given permission to search student records -> Implemented
+5. User  will be given permission to delete student records -> Implemented

+###Low level Requirements:

-L1	The user will be asked to enter their details such as Id, Name, Address and Class	S1	Implemented L2	The user will be asked to enter the ID to search records in the system.
-He will be then able to see the details of the student corresponding to the student ID	S2	Implemented
+1. user will be given permission to add their details such as Id, Name, Address etc -> Implemented
+2.  user  will be given permission to the ID to search records in the system.
+He will be then able to see the details of the student corresponding to the student ID ->	Implemented
-L3	The user will be asked to enter the particular Id which he wants to modify and then the user will be asked to enter new details such as Id, Name, Address and Class	S3	Implemented
+3.  user will be asked to enter the particular Id which he wants to modify and then the user will be asked to enter new details such as Id, Name, Address and Class ->	Implemented
-L4	The user will be asked to enter the Student record Id that he wants to delete.
-That particular record will be deleted	S4	Implemented
+4. The user will be asked to enter the Student record Id that he wants to delete.
+That particular record will be deleted ->	Implemented